JeanKossaifi/Report/Implementation/improving.rst

 Results
 -------
-We ran different tests with different data
+We ran different tests with different data to compare the **execution speed**.

 >>> %timeit prox_l12_test(u, 0.5, 5000, 10)
 100 loops, best of 3: 3.17 ms per loop